Maudslay Motor Company: Early history

-A side-valve engine was introduced in 1914.
+In addition to cars, the company expanded into manufacture of commercial vehicles, ranging from small two-cylinder delivery vans to six ton lorries.
+The first Maudslay double decker buses were produced in 1905, being used by Scottish Motor Traction and the London Road Car Company.
+The Great Western Railway operated Maudslay buses and lorries in this period.
+In 1912 Maudslay supplied a 40 hp engine to power an early petrol-electric railcar.

 World War I

 Private car production stopped with the outbreak of war.
-Five- and six-ton lorries had been supplied to the British War Office in 1913, and these, along with a three-ton model, became the main product during hostilities.
+Five- and six-ton "A Type" lorries had been supplied to the British War Office in 1913, and these, along with a three-ton model, became the main product during hostilities.
 In addition, aircraft undercarriages were made, as well as reconditioning work carried out on radial engines.
-Production of complete engines was started in 1918.
+Production of complete engines was started in 1918, but the contract was cut short by the Armistice.

 Inter-War Years

 Despite the advent of peace in 1918, private car building was not resumed, apart from a solitary example of an advanced sports car, shown at the 1923 London Motor Show.
-Heavy goods vehicles were the main line and some were modified for passenger carrying.

-A breakthrough came in 1924, when a low-level coach chassis was introduced.

-A significant product was the SF40 front-engined coach chassis, with set-back front axle, which came onto the market in 1934.
-It achieved quite successful sales figures until the advent of World War II.
+A new forward control chassis (designated as "CP") was launched in 1923, being used for lorries and buses, with various other models being introduced over the following years.
+Despite this, sales gradually fell during the 1930s, with total sales of only 21 chassis in 1937.
+By 1939 a total of just over 2,000 Maudslay commercial vehicles had been manufactured.

 World War II and after

 All civilian vehicle production stopped in 1939, and the company turned out general service vehicles, tank and aircraft components.
 In 1941, virtually all production was transferred to a new works at Great Alne, near Alcester to escape air raids.

 However, some production remained in Coventry, and when the factory was bombed in the Coventry Blitz several people were killed there.

 The Great Alne works would be known as Castle Maudslay.
 Automotive production remained at this site for many years.
-During the 1990s brakes and axles for automotive manufactures like Volvo and Renault heavy vehicles were produced there, and ArvinMeritor, the company that once owned the Castle Maudslay site, maintained a small office and manufacturing facility there until the site was eventually demolished and is due to become 'Maudslay Park', a housing development (correct at 2014).
+During the 1990s brakes and axles for automotive manufactures like Volvo and Renault heavy vehicles were produced there, and ArvinMeritor, the company that once owned the Castle Maudslay site, maintained a small office and manufacturing facility there until the site was eventually demolished and became 'Great Alne Park', a retirement housing development, in 2017.

 A completely new range of heavy vehicles with 4, 6 and 8 wheel chassis as well as luxury coaches was introduced.
 Castle Maudslay at Alcester would make components, and these would be taken to the Parkside, Coventry works for vehicle assembly.